borbware/tic80-basics/building-tic80.md

 * `<ruby-installation-folder>\msys64\ucrt64\bin`
   * For me it was `C:\Program Files (x64)\Ruby31-x64\msys64\ucrt64\bin`
 * Add this folder to system path environment variables (see instructions [here](project-management/command-line-and-the-environment.md#windows-environment-variables))
+* If this method fails, remove the folder from System Path, and follow MinGW option 2 (described below).

 ### MinGW option 2.
 Winlibs